Best practices for jobs¶

 For jobs which are sensitive to interconnect (MPI) performance and utilize less than ~300 nodes it is possible to request that all nodes are in a single Aries dragonfly group.

-Slurm has a concept of "switches" which on Cori and Edison are configured to map to Aries electrical groups.
+Slurm has a concept of "switches" which on Cori are configured to map to Aries electrical groups.
 Since this places an additional constraint on the scheduler a maximum time to wait for the requested topology can be specified.